For better separation between Content artifacts from different use cases and Partners we use a directory structure called

 auto-test- ignore test file in the build test collection.

-In case file does not exist, the pack author will be displayed in text.
+Author_image.png file does not exist, the name of the author will be displayed under the "PUBLISHER" section instead.